btcpayserver/btcpayserver-doc/docs/FAQ/Integrations.md

 ## WooCommerce FAQ

+### How to upgrade to the new BTCPay for WooCommerce V2 plugin?
+There is no direct upgrade to the [old BitPay based legacy plugin](https://wordpress.org/plugins/btcpay-for-woocommerce/) to the new [V2 version](https://wordpress.org/plugins/btcpay-greenfield-for-woocommerce/) but you install a completely separate plugin (see installation instructions [here](../WooCommerce.md).
+While both should work side by side it is strongly recommended that you uninstall the legacy plugin after you followed the installation instructions and made sure it works.
+Otherwise depending on your setup it could lead to unintended behaviour and confusion.

 ### How to configure order status in WooCommerce?

 Order status depends on a merchant's business model.
 To better understand BTCPay order (invoice) status [read this document](../WooCommerce.md#btcpay-order-statuses).